mithray/hashtml/README.md

 ### Server Use

+The Server hashing and signing of components need to be easy enough that it is not a burden to developers to implement, otherwise it will not be done.
+This requires building hashing, and signing, of components from public repositories.

-* [x] implement hashing of components
+* [x] hashing of components
-* [ ] implement signing of components with private keys
+* [ ] signing of components with private keys
+	* [ ] npm key
+	* [ ] github key
+	* [ ] custom key
-* [ ] link to component libraries
+* [ ] integration with component libraries

 ### Client Use

-* [ ] include javascript scripts to send to users, these are sent in the build step, but executed by the user agents.
-These scripts can
+A javascript script needs to be sent to users, integrated into a browser extension, or integrated into user-agent itself, this script will need to:
 * [ ] minify components
 * [ ] hash the minified component to check if the hash is the same
 * [ ] verify the signatures against a public key infrastructure
 * [ ] implement several alternative actions of how to manage trusted or untrusted components
+* [ ] provide a usable interface that allows for user decision making